andyexeter/most-visible/README.md

 ```

 ## Options
-`percentage` - Whether to calculate the visibility of an element as a percentage of its height.
+`percentage` (boolean) - Whether to calculate the visibility of an element as a percentage of its height.
 Defaults to `false`.
+`offset` (number) - Specify an offset to use when calculating visibility.
+Useful for e.g fixed headers.

 Modify the `mostVisible.defaults` object to change default option values: